Swineford

-Swineford - pronounced SWINFORD - the 'E' is silent, is a hamlet in the South Gloucestershire council area, very close to the boundary with Bath and North East Somerset.
-It is located around 1 km south-east of Bitton, and lies on the River Avon, on which the Swineford Lock is sited.
-The A431 road runs through the village.
+Swineford (pronounced /ˈswɪnfɔːrd/; the e is silent) is a hamlet in South Gloucestershire, England, very close to the boundary with Bath and North East Somerset.
+It is around 1 km south-east of Bitton on the River Avon, on which Swineford Lock is sited.
+The A431 road runs through the hamlet.

 The name is cognate with that of the German town of Schweinfurt.